Allocation of Pupil Premium and Recovery Premium

 Pupil Premium Reports

-Please read the Pupil Premium Strategy Statements below for details about how the funding was spent and its impact in 2022 - 2023.
+Please read the Pupil Premium Strategy Statements below for details about how the funding was spent and its impact in 2023 - 2024 and the planned spend for 2024-2025.